dmx-systems/dmx-documentation/docs/user.rst

 For topic maps, the creation dialog has an additional choice between (usual) topic maps and geo maps (see below).
 Once created, the new empty topic map is opened.
-You can see its name in the :ref:`Topic Map Selector<user-topic-map-selector>` and use it to switch between topic maps.
+You can see its name in the :ref:`Topic Map Selector<user-the-topic-map-selector>` and use it to switch between topic maps.

-.. _user-geodata-label:
+.. _user-geodata:

 Displaying Geodata
 ------------------